Why is it important to check the sub-limits in your health insurance plan?

-There are a few critical sub-limits in mist health insurance policies:-
+There are a few critical sub-limits in most health insurance policies:-

 Sub-limit on Hospital Room Rent: Under Room Rent Sub-limits, the health insurance provider can limit its liability by providing sub-limits on room rent per day.
 This is either a fixed sum or a percentage of the sum assured.
 For instance, if your policy has a sub-limit to cover room rent only up to Rs.6,000 per day and your actual room rent is Rs.10,000 per day, then the difference of Rs.4,000 must be paid from your pocket.

 Sub-limits on specific treatment: The sub-limits on specific treatments are one more critical clause placed by the insurance provider.
 If you are deciding to buy health insurance with sub-limits, then you should check the list of diseases/ illnesses that come under this sub-limit and their respective costs associated.
-In most cases, hospitals consider sub-limits on the doctor’s consultation fees, ambulance charges, diagnostic tests, oxygen supply, etc. You cannot claim the entire treatment or hospitalization cost even if your sum assured is high.
+In most cases, hospitals consider sub-limits on the doctor’s consultation fees, ambulance charges, diagnostic tests, oxygen supply, etc. However, the top health insurance companies have very reasonable sub-limits that can be avoided easily.
+You cannot claim the entire treatment or hospitalization cost even if your sum assured is high.